 Can I create symlinks in my hosting account?
 This article will go in depth in answering this question.
 Symbolic links, or “symlinks,” are an important part of your every day Unix-like operating system.
 They provide you with an easy way of directing information and output to different files in your system.
-Naturally, creating symlinks may be an important part of your system maintenance on any VPS system.
+Naturally, creating symlinks may be an important part of your system maintenance on any VPS server.

 - Can I Create Symlinks In My Hosting?